 Kolkheti National Park offers boating routes to tourists to get better acquainted with the lake.

-Book private tours or contact us by following the links below:
+Book private tours by following the links below or contact us here:

 Poti Half-Day Walking Tour